liukidar/Virtual-Table-Object/README.md

 ```

 On a VTO can be performed one of the following actions, making this little library perfect to create a REST api.
 Each request will be translated into one and only one query.
-Variables can be bounded to a query, in the form of :variable_name and then passed to the query through the array 'vars'; selected field names and chains (with and without '.' are reserved variable names).
+Variables can be bounded to a query, in the form of :variable_name and then passed to the query through the array 'params'; selected field names and chains (with and without '.' are reserved variable names).

 # GET
 Perform a SELECT, returning a Resource object.